-Ultimately the anti-bias law came under fire from all-female krewes.
+Ultimately the anti-bias law came under fire from all-female krewes such as Krewes of Isis.
 Wanting to preserve their exclusive membership, Iris and Venus “opposed any discrimination ordinance because they recognized that it would undermine their power to exclude men” (p.
 185).

 In the end:

 …the City Council voted to remove the jail sentence provisions in the ordinance and shifted the burden of proof onto individuals who maintained that they had been discriminated against if they attempted to join a krewe (p.
 185).

 But even this did not hold.
 Courts decided that the anti-bias laws violated laws of free association and, when the case came before the Supreme Court, they declined to revisit it.
 So, race and gender segregation of krewes remains legal.

 Today, krewes segregated by race and gender still persist (and people without means are excluded from krewes generally, as they are very expensive), though newly formed krewes are often integrated on both axes, including Harry Connick Jr.’s Krewe of Orpheus.Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter and Instagram.